AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Questions to ask during requirements gathering / analysis:
 	- Any PII?
 	- Where and how are we storing data?
-	- Is the app available publicly or i
+	- Is the app available publicly or internally only?
+	- Is the app doing anything sensitive or essential (e.g., moving money, unlocking doors, delivering medicine)
+	- Does the app do anything risky, e.g. allow users to upload files?
+	- What availability do we need?
+	- Etc.
+- ENCRYPTION
+- "Cryptography": math that can be applied to

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?